maotar/Binance-Advanced-Trading-Options/README.md

 ## Introduction ##

-Additional trading options for the Binance cryptocurrency exchange, current order types available are 'Trailing Stop' and 'Stop-Market'.
+Additional trading options for the Binance cryptocurrency exchange, current order types available are 'Trailing Stop', 'Stop-Market', 'Stop-HiLo' and 'Trailing HiLo'.
 GUI is provided to set and execute trades, for each trade a seperate trader console window will be opened that will do the tracking and will execute the buy and/or sell orders.

 **Use at your own risk!
 Read all the information below carefully and use the test mode until you are comfortable to make a real trade.**